nie-ine/Quick-Installation-Guide---Knora-Salsah-Sipi-GraphDB/README.md

     This will start all parts of the software-suite via Docker.

  - You might have to restart Knora manually, since GraphDB might take too long to start.
-After GraphDB is ready (it will say ```Started GraphDB in workbench mode at port 7200```) you restart Knora with the following command:
+After GraphDB is ready (it will say ```Started GraphDB in workbench mode at port 7200```), open another terminal and restart Knora with the following command:

     ```
     docker restart <containerIDforKnora>
     ```

     You can find the ```containerIDforKnora``` by typing ```docker ps```.

+    Knora is running when you see the message: ```Knora API Server started at http://0.0.0.0:3333```

+ - Open the application you need in your browser by typing:

+    ```
+    localhost:<port>
+    ```

+    The port numbers are:

+    - NIE-INE OS: 1234
+    - Salsah: 4200
+    - Knora: 3333
+    - GraphDB: 7200
+    - Sipi: 1024

 ### 2. Slow quickstart-choice, built docker-images locally from scratch
 - Clone the repository: